 Having volunteered in our Support Network since February 2019, Rozie joined the staff team in November 2020.
 Rozie has worked for several charities in roles focussed on income generation as well as fundraising project management and strategic planning.
 Her staff role has given Rozie the opportunity to combine her professional fundraising background with a personal commitment to support people with endometriosis.

 Heidi Yule - Fundraising Manager

-Heidi joined the Endometriosis UK team as our Fundraising Officer in June 2016 and has experience working in the creative and business sectors.
+Heidi joined the Endometriosis UK team in June 2016 and has experience working in the creative and business sectors.

-Heidi also has an MA in Arts Administration and Cultural Policy.
-Heidi’s passion for women’s issues and equality attracted her to working for Endometriosis UK.
+Heidi also has an MA in Arts Administration and Cultural Policy from Goldsmiths University.
+Heidi’s passion for women’s issues and equality attracted her to working for endometriosis UK.

 Lynne O'Brien - Support Network Officer